Lifting homotopy T-algebra maps to strict maps: Computations

-where the right-hand side is the derived homomorphisms of simplicial commutative $\bQ$-algebras over the constant simplicial algebra $\pi_*H\bQ^{S^3}$ into the square-zero extension of this algebra by the $s$th suspension of $\pi_{*+t}H\bQ^{S^3}$ in simplicial $\pi_{*}H\bQ^{S^3}$-modules.
-To calculate these derived homomorphisms we first construct a cofibrant replacement of the source.
+where the right-hand side is the derived homomorphisms of simplicial graded commutative $\bQ$-algebras over the simplicially constant graded algebra $\pi_*H\bQ^{S^3}$ into the square-zero extension of this algebra by the $s$th suspension of $\pi_{*+t}H\bQ^{S^3}$ in simplicial $\pi_{*}H\bQ^{S^3}$-modules.
+To simplify the notation, we will present the slightly more general calculation of the Andr\'e-Quillen cohomology of an exterior $\bQ$-algebra on an even-degree generator and for arbitrary coefficients.
+To calculate these derived homomorphisms we must first construct a cofibrant replacement of the source.

-We construct this cofibrant replacement of the exterior algebra $\pi_{*}H\bQ^{ S^{2}}$ via a homotopy pushout diagram of cellular algebras.
-Let $e_{-2}$ denote a generator of a one-dimensional $\bQ$-module in dimension $-2$ and $T_{\alg}(e_{-2})$ the free simplicial commutative $\bQ$-algebra on this module.
-A non-zero map canonically extends to a map of simplicial commutative $\bQ$-algebras

-Both of these algebras are constant and the kernel of this surjective map is $(e_{-2}^{2})$.
-We can similarly construct a map

-which surjects onto this kernel.
-Let $C(f_{-4})$ denote a cone on the one dimensional $\bQ$-module in degree -4, which sits in a factorization of the 0 map